-Jeff Maher anchors 'Wake up on the CW', joined by Krystal Allan and Kelly Curran.
+Jeff Maher anchors "Wake Up With The CW", joined by Krystal Allan and Kelly Curran.
 Jeff was hired in August 2015, and comes to Las Vegas from Sacramento, California.
 Jeff is originally from Denver, Colorado.

 Jeff is a multiple award-winning journalist who has been honored by the Associated Press, New Mexico Broadcasters Association, and Society of Professional Journalists.
 His stories and segments have been seen on NBC Nightly, MSNBC, CNN, The Today Show, Animal Planet, and Inside Edition.
 Jeff even has some acting under his belt, featured as an anchor in the hit-show 'Breaking Bad' on AMC.